swebal1/Survival_Analysis_TCGA/README.md

 2) Cox Proportional Hazards (CPH)
 3) Random Survival Forest (RSF): identifying top predictors of stomach cancer, out of 20,000 genes.

-All code was done in R and is available in the file, "tcga_survival_analysis.R"
+All code was done in R.

 ### Data
 Data were derived from the the stomach cancer cohort in the TCGA database.
 The following three data sets were used: